serkan-ozal/spring-jdbc-roma-impl/README.md

 typed fields are automatically mapped to result set in row mapper.

 <a name="Section_4_3"></a>
 4.3.
-Date Typed Field Features
+Date/Timestamp Typed Field Features
 -------

 `java.util.Date` typed fields are automatically mapped to result set as **Date** in row mapper.
 But if mapped column in database is defined as **Timestamp** typed, you can configure this field by using **`@RowMapperTimeField`** annotation as: